alvineebai/Alvine-kubernetes/02-pods/readme.md

 ```

 ### Pods Quality of Service (QoS)
 When Kubernetes creates a Pod, it assigns a QoS class to the pod based on the resource (CPU, memory) requests and limits defined in that pod.
-There are 3 QoS classes
+There are 3 QoS classes: **BestEffort, Burstable and Guaranteed**

-- **Best effort: No resources requests or limits defined**
+- **BestEffort: No resources requests or limits defined**

-The pod defined in the file `04-pod-qos-besteffort.yaml` is a best effort pod.
+The pod defined in the file `04-pod-qos-besteffort.yaml` is a BestEffort pod.

 ```yaml
 apiVersion: v1